Does Your Toronto Home Need a Plumbing Inspection?

 One of the first points in a plumbing inspection will be to check all of the fixtures in the home.
 This includes all of the toilets, showers and tubs, sinks and any outdoor spigots.
 This will be to check the function of each fixture and to see if there are any obvious problems.

 The water heater is probably one of the most important parts of a plumbing inspection.
+This inspection can even save you money so it’s a great area to have working properly.
 The replacement or repair of a water heater can be expensive, but if the problems are caught early, you can usually keep the repair costs down.
 As an additional point, a faulty water heater can be more than just a practical problem.
 There are some water heater problems that can be a hazard to the health or safety of the people living in the home.

 It is important to point out that there are different types of hot water heaters.
 The inspection protocol will change depending on whether it is electric or gas.
 Regardless of whether your water heater is electric or gas, one of the first points to check is whether the machine is producing hot water.
 After that, the plumber will look for signs of corrosion.

 A thorough plumbing inspection should also include an inspection of the supply lines and the drains.
-Depending on the needs or requests of the homeowner, this could just be a visual inspection of the exposed pipes in areas like the basement or crawlspace, but the plumber could also use a fiber optic camera to inspect lines in places that are harder to access.
+Depending on the needs or requests of the homeowner, this could just be a visual inspection of the exposed pipes in areas like the basement or crawlspace.
+However, the plumber could also use a fiber optic camera to inspect lines in places that are harder to access.

 One of the first points that the plumber will look for is the types of lines that are run in your home.
 In some older homes, they light look for things like lead pipes or galvanized pipes.
 Lead supply lines can be harmful to the health of people in the home, so the plumber would recommend replacement.
 In many cases, a plumber will also recommend the replacement of galvanized pipes because they are prone to corrosion.

 Most modern homes would have copper or plastic PEX lines for the water supply.
 These materials would not usually be indicative of any problem, and replacement would only be recommended if some type of damage or leakage were identified.
-The only exception to this would be if the plumber were to identify the PEX as being from a brand that has been recalled.
+The only exception to this would be if the plumber were to identify the PEX as being from a brand that has been recalled, such as Kitec plumbing.

 Beyond assessing the materials from which the pipes are made, they will inspect the lines for signs of corrosion and leaks.
 They will look at all of the joints to ensure that there are no signs of leaks, and they will also go to any connection points to inspect for leakage or corrosion.
 While inspecting the lines, the plumber will also inspect any shutoff valves to ensure there are no leaks and make sure they still work.